 I am a Senior Lecturer in Psychology in the Division of Psychology and Mental Health.
 My research interests centre on characterising the patterns of psychological experience and functioning that are associated with ageing, and in developing interventions to help improve health and wellbeing in later life.
-I also teach on the BSc undergraduate Psychology and MSc in Clinical and Health Psychology and MSc Health Psychology programmes, and supervise PhD and Clinical Psychology Doctorate students.
+I teach on the BSc undergraduate Psychology and MSc in Clinical and Health Psychology and MSc Health Psychology programmes, and supervise PhD and Clinical Psychology Doctorate students.

 I am also the Year 2 tutor for the BSc Psychology degree.